prryplatypus/ergate/docs/basics/creating-a-job.md

         app.run()
     ```

     1. In this case, we're submitting directly the only required serialized data for a `Job`'s first run.
-It works because when we unpack the dictionary into a `Job` object, the missing attributes will be set to their default values.
+The default values for all the other attributes will be set when our queue implementation receives this data and creates the `Job` object.